 - Copy of Placement Letter

 - Signed Copy of Internship Contract

 - Student Intern Schedule

 - Intern Record of Time at School

 - Intern Weekly Report Forms

 - Lesson plans and observation forms from supervisor's visits

-- Video teaching include lesson plan and evaluation
+- Video of teaching include lesson plan and evaluation

 - In-depth child study

 - Weekly Lesson Planning Forms dated and in order

 - Completed Class Profile for each class taught

 - Evidence of participating in Personal/Professional Growth Experience(s) related to the teaching profession Examples diverse field trip, attending a professional conference, etc.

 - Resume

 - Technological Capstone Presentation

-- Praxis II scores: Pedagogy and content knowledge.
-(Passing scores are not necessary for graduation, but are necessary for recommendation for licensure by the Arkansas State Department of Education).
+• Praxis II scores: Pedagogy and content knowledge.
+(Passing scores on content knowledge exams are required for completion of the secondary concentration.
+Passing scores on both pedagogy and content exams are required for recommendation for a standard five-year license from the Arkansas State Department of Education).